Tuesday, December 9, 2014

 OddWA #28 - Grave Robber Rescue

-When times got tough during the Great Depression a lot of people improvised extra income by working outside the normal boundaries of the law and societal norms.
-Bootlegging was common, but other crimes also saw an increase in those desperate times.
-A strange example of one crime meeting another happened in December of 1932 when two Seattle grave robbers digging into a fresh grave unearthed a woman who had been buried alive by her underworld compatriots.
+When times get tough, people improvise and sometimes work outside the boundaries of the law.
+Bootlegging was a common way to make a few extra bucks during the Great Depression, but other crimes also saw an increase as well.
+A strange example of one crime meeting another happened in December of 1932 when two Seattle grave robbers digging into a fresh grave unearthed a woman who had been buried alive by her underworld associates.
 She was apparently fine, if somewhat disoriented.
-It seems neither party was eager to take the matter to the police.
+Neither party was eager to take the matter to the police.

 CK